patrikpihlstrom/pyssh/README.md

     ForwardAgent Yes
     Port 123
 ```

-I recommend storing a backup of your ssh config in case of nasty bugs.
+*You should propably store a backup of your ssh config in case of nasty bugs...*